jenkinsci/oic-auth-plugin/docs/configuration/README.md

 From 1.5 and onward the well known configuration location may be used to populate the configuration simplifying the configuration greatly.
-The switch between modes is controled by the `serverConfiguration` field
+The switch between modes is controlled by the `serverConfiguration` field

 | field                | format  | description                                                                                                                                          |
 |----------------------|---------|------------------------------------------------------------------------------------------------------------------------------------------------------|